The Non Parametric Reconstruction of Binary Black Hole Mass Evolution from GWTC-4.0 Gravitational Wave Catalog: Conclusions

-Previous studies based on GWTC-3 \citep{Fishbach:2021yvy,vanSon:2021zpk,Tiwari:2021yvr,Karathanasis:2022rtr,Rinaldi:2023bbd,Heinzel:2024hva,Lalleman:2025xcs} reported mixed evidence for mass–redshift evolution, ranging from no detectable trends to weak indications at high masses.
-By incorporating the larger GWTC-4.0 along with GWTC-3 catalog, our analysis reveals tentative evidence for mass-dependent linear evolution.
+Previous studies based on GWTC-3 \citep{Fishbach:2021yvy,vanSon:2021zpk,Tiwari:2021yvr,Karathanasis:2022rtr,Rinaldi:2023bbd, Heinzel:2024hva,Lalleman:2025xcs} reported mixed evidence for mass-redshift evolution, ranging from no detectable trends to weak indications at high masses.
+Some works found hints of increasing characteristic mass with redshift \citep{Fishbach:2021yvy}, while others reported results consistent with no evolution \citep{Tiwari:2021yvr}.
+Our combined GWTC-3 and GWTC-4 analysis, employing a complementary non-parametric approach with mass resolved evolution coefficients, finds very mild evidence for evolution at high masses, while providing new insights into where (in mass) such evolution may be most pronounced.

-Looking forward, the dramatic increase in detection rates expected from next generation ground based detectors such as Cosmic Explorer \citep{Reitze:2019iox} and the Einstein Telescope \citep{Branchesi:2023mws} will extend BBH catalogs to higher redshift, enabling reconstruction of higher order evolutionary features with high statistical precision.
+Looking forward, the increase in detection rates expected from next generation ground based detectors such as Cosmic Explorer \citep{Reitze:2019iox} and the Einstein Telescope \citep{Branchesi:2023mws} will extend BBH catalogs to higher redshift, enabling reconstruction of higher order evolutionary features with high statistical precision.
 Our non parametric methodology is well positioned to exploit these datasets, offering both robustness and flexibility in probing the cosmic history of black hole formation.
 As GW astronomy transitions into the precision era, such model independent frameworks will be essential for extracting the full astrophysical information encoded in BBH populations, ultimately linking GW observations to stellar evolution, galactic chemical enrichment, and the early universe.